jack9603301/dell_dynamic_fan_control/README.md

 This program adheres to a fully C++23 style and must comply with the following specifications:
 1. This program adheres to a fully C++23 style and must comply with the following specifications:
 2. All class names follow the PascalCase naming convention.
-3. Variable names within all functions follow the convention of lowercase letters separated by underscores.
+3. All variable names within functions follow the SnakeCase naming convention.
 4. One tab/code indentation equals 4 spaces.
 5. Following the tree-like directory structure, all device actuators should be placed under the "Devices" directory, organized into subdirectories named after the server brands.